 "Bastard.
 Pure and simple bastard.
-Got sent up for murder, got a lawyer who found a hole and squeezed the son of much I can do but keep an eye out, and hope he doesn't lose his temper again."
+Got sent up for murder, got a lawyer who found a hole and squeezed the son of a bitch through it.
+There's not much I can do but keep an eye out, and hope he doesn't lose his temper again."